Marriage Certificates Alabama State, AL

 Montgomery, Alabama 36130-3017

-Please Note: State and county marriage license requirements often change.
+Please Note: State and county marriage certificate requirements often change.
 The above information is for guidance only and should not be regarded as legal advice.
 Additional information can be found on the Alabama Public Health website.